Sexual Minorities Uganda: Events

 On 15 September 2011, SMUG's executive director Frank Mugisha was named the recipient of the annual Robert F. Kennedy Human Rights Award for his activism.
 Mugisha also received the Rafto Prize for Human Rights on behalf of SMUG on 6 September 2011.

 In 2012, SMUG and several Ugandans, including Onziema, Mukasa, and Mugisha, together with the Center for Constitutional Rights initiated legal action in U.S. Federal District Court using the Alien Tort Statute to sue American evangelist Scott Lively for crimes against humanity for his work on the Uganda's Anti-Homosexuality Bill.
 Lively's work has been described as inciting the persecution of gay men and lesbians and as "conduct ... actively trying to harm and deprive other people of their rights".

 In August 2013, Judge Michael A. Ponsor ruled that the plaintiffs were on solid ground under international and federal law in rejecting a jurisdictional challenge to the suit.
 He also ruled that First Amendment defenses for Lively's conduct were premature.
+In the same year, David Bahati drafted the Anti Homosexual Bill, a private member's bill, that would take away basic human rights and criminalize anyone who identifies as a member LGBTQ Community.
+"As soon as parliament passed the AHA on 20 December 2013, violations against LGBTI people increased'.
+There were many wrongful arrests and violations committed by the local police.
+Often times, Victims took asylum at neighboring states were conditions were less atrocious, and there are Acts in place for their protection.
+Moreover, the Bill was then blocked by Uganda's supreme court, a few months later ,as it was deemed unconstitutional.
+In 2017, Lehendakari Iñigo Urkullu of the Basque Government presented SMUG with the René Cassin award.